OleksandrOlefir/MessageTransmission/README.md

         The project has been tested on a Linux environment.

 7. CMake Build System

+    Implementation:
         The build process generates three executables: main, tcp_receiver, and udp_sender.
     Technique:
         CMake is used to manage the build, specifying the C11 standard and including all necessary files.
     Why It Works:
         CMake is a cross-platform build system widely used for C projects, making it easy to build the project on Linux.

 8. Thread-Safe Access to the Message Container